You won’t believe this, but young tomato plants love to be transplanted!

 Don’t have a plot?
 That’s ok too.
 Growing veggies in pots on a patio is a great choice for loads of tomatoes.
 Follow these instructions and you’ll be successful too.
-You will want to purchase a large pot and garden soil first.
+You will want to purchase a large pot and potting soil first.
+(Please be sure the bag of soil is specifically for containers.)
 I’m going to tell you the amendments I use, so read ahead, then compare with the label on your bag of soil, and decide if your soil will need the additional nutrients.

 A young tomato plant that is ready for the garden is already somewhere between two and three months old.
 Growing your own babies is very rewarding.
 Here in Florida, seeds are planted indoors during the early part of January.
 They need a long head start in order to beat the heat of summer.
 Please don’t plant seeds later than early February.
 The plants won’t produce flowers in the sweltering heat of a sub-tropical climate.
 If you started your tomatoes from seeds they are ready to be transplanted when they are nine to twelve weeks old.
-To learn how to start tomatoes from seeds and how to grow them to this point, read this post:https://seasonsofdevotion.com/start-your-tomatoes/
+To learn how to start tomatoes from seeds and how to grow them to this point, read this post: How to Grow a Tomato from Seeds

 If you purchase plants from a nursery, I recommend buying plants that are no more than nine inches tall.
 The reason for getting a “smaller” plant is that, if the plant is older and taller, it may already be in the mode to put energy into growing tomatoes.
-So, I recommend plants that do not have tomatoes.
+At this point, you want your tomato plant to grow branches, not tomatoes.
+Branches, properly pruned and trimmed will assure a healthy plant, therefore a healthy harvest.
+Buy plants that do not have tomatoes already.
 Flowers are ok-you will pinch those off so your plant can put more energy acclimating to its new home.